Frequently asked questions

 How accurate is the Esri Updated Demographics data for the United States, and what distinguishes it from other vendors?

 Esri has a team of demographers, statisticians, and economists who use a variety of public and private data sources to develop Esri Updated Demographics.
-It is an accurate and detailed representation of local population, economic, housing, and business characteristics in the United States.
+It is a detailed representation of local population, economic, housing, and business characteristics in the United States.
 Using GIS tools and demographic estimating experience, Esri captures the effects of significant events that occur between decennial censuses.

 Esri uses the decennial census to evaluate the accuracy of their annual demographic estimates compared to census results.
 In 2011, Esri commissioned an independent study of their data accuracy compared to other major data vendors and the United States 2010 Census at four geography levels.
 The panel included credentialed researchers and experts in small-area forecasts and measures of forecast accuracy.
 The resulting 2010 Vendor Accuracy Study provides some insight into Esri's ongoing commitment to data accuracy.